Cook smarter

 Thai granite (krok) Curry pastes, som tam Very heavy (4-7 kg) Deep bowl, rough interior Rinse, air dry Mid-high

 For a first mortar, granite is the best all-rounder.
 It handles wet and dry ingredients, the textured surface grips food for efficient grinding, and the weight keeps it stable during heavy pounding.
+I started with a mid-size granite mortar and pestle and still reach for it over the marble one I bought later.

 Classic preparations